 But more disappointing than your lost time on the beach was the loss of your $1,300.
 And although you initially accepted Expedia’s determination that you didn’t qualify for any refund, you continued to ruminate over the situation.

-Disclosure: You are my sister.
-And so I have heard your disgruntled telling of this tale on many occasions over the past several months.
+Since you are my sister, I have heard your disgruntled telling of this tale on many occasions over the past several months.
 Too many times to count.

 Then you gave up and accepted the $1,300 loss.

 An Expedia error or a policy misunderstanding?

 But when you began planning a new vacation and the Expedia insurance plan popped up on your screen, those angry feelings resurfaced.
 And you asked me to take a look at the Expedia insurance vacation waiver.
 You wanted to know if you had misunderstood the policy or if an Expedia error had occurred.